1. About Buscopan

 7. Pregnancy and breastfeeding

-Buscopan isn't usually recommended during pregnancy and while breastfeeding.
+Buscopan is not usually recommended during pregnancy and while breastfeeding.

-Tiny amounts of Buscopan may get into breast milk, but it's not known if it harms the baby.
+Tiny amounts of Buscopan may get into breast milk, but it's not known if it harms your baby.
 There's a small risk that Buscopan may reduce your milk production.

 Non-urgent advice: Tell your doctor if you're: